Daniel2193/PSVR_JoyCon_VR_Bridge/README.md

 - FreePie (https://github.com/AndersMalmgren/FreePIE)

+# Changelog

 # Upcoming stuff

 - Cleaning and adding JoyCon communication into this Repository

 - Cleaning and adding the Raspberry Pi Scripts to this Repository

 # Development
-Im just a solo developer so if you want to help me feel free to start an issue or a pull request If you want to contact me for some reason here's my Discord Tag: Daniel2193#2154
+Im just a solo developer so if you want to help me feel free to start an issue or a pull request

+If you want to contact me for some reason here's my Discord Tag: Daniel2193#2154 but if you do please tell me that you came from github

 # My Setup